ksruthi1992/ava/docs/ava_report2.md

 ##### Subsystems

-* Frontend
+* Front End
-* Application server
+* Application Server
 * Database

 #### <a name="datastorage"></a>Data Storage

 The system works with multiple storage strategies for different forms of data.
-For persistent data storage, the system uses *postgresql*-  object-relational database management system (ORDBMS) with an emphasis on extensibility and standards compliance.
+For persistent data storage, the system uses *PostgreSQL*, an object-relational database management system (ORDBMS) with an emphasis on extensibility and standards compliance.
 PostgreSQL is developed by the PostgreSQL Global Development Group, a diverse group of many companies and individual contributors.
 It is free and open-source, released under the terms of the PostgreSQL License, a permissive software license.

-The major differences between conventional rdbms services- MySQL and postgresql are as below :
+The major differences between conventional RDBMS services, MySQL and PostgreSQL are as below:

-**Partitioning**
+**1. Partitioning**

 MySQL and PostgreSQL differ significantly with respect to their partitioning methods, which determine how data is stored on different nodes of the database.
 MySQL uses a proprietary technology called MySQL Cluster to perform horizontal clustering, which consists of creating multiple clusters with a single cluster instance within each node.
 PostgreSQL doesn’t implement true partitioning, although it can provide a similar capability with table inheritance.
 This task involves using a separate sub-table to control each “partition.”

-**Replication**
+**2. Replication**

 A database may use multiple methods to store redundant data across multiple nodes.
 MySQL uses master-master replication, in which each node can update the data.
 Both MySQL and PostgreSQL can perform master-slave replication, where one node controls the storage of data by the other nodes.
 PostgreSQL can also handle other types of replication with the implementation of third-party extensions.